There are several types of somatic symptom and related disorders.

 Somatic symptom and related disorders include the following:

-Conversion disorder (see also Conversion Disorder): Symptoms resemble those of a nervous system disorder.
+Conversion disorder Conversion Disorder In conversion disorder, physical symptoms that resemble those of a nervous system (neurologic) disorder develop.
+The symptoms are commonly triggered by mental factors such as conflicts or other... read more : Symptoms resemble those of a nervous system disorder.
 Children may have a paralyzed arm or leg, become deaf or blind, or have shaking that may resemble a seizure.
+The symptoms are commonly triggered by mental factors such as conflicts or other stresses.

-Factitious disorder imposed on another (see also Factitious Disorder Imposed on Another): Caregivers (typically a parent) intentionally falsify or produce physical symptoms in a child.
+Factitious disorder imposed on another Factitious Disorder Imposed on Another Factitious disorder imposed on another is falsifying or producing symptoms of a physical or psychologic disorder in another person.
+It is usually done by caregivers (typically parents) to someone... read more : Caregivers (typically a parent) intentionally falsify or produce physical symptoms in a child.
 For example, they may add blood or other substances to urine specimens to simulate a urine infection.

-Illness anxiety disorder (see also Illness Anxiety Disorder): Children are extremely worried that they are ill or might become ill.
+Illness anxiety disorder Illness Anxiety Disorder Illness anxiety disorder is preoccupation with having or acquiring a serious disorder.
+People are so worried that they are or might become ill that they become very distressed and have difficulty... read more : Children are extremely worried that they are ill or might become ill.
 They may or may not have physical symptoms or an actual medical disorder.
 If they do have symptoms or a disorder, their worries are out of proportion to the seriousness of the situation.
 They may also feel anxious and depressed.

 Somatic symptom and related disorders are equally common among young boys and young girls but are more common among adolescent girls than adolescent boys.